 This trip is ideally suited for students with a desire for highly relational ministry.
 Spanish language is very helpful, but not required.
 Strong communication skills are needed as well as flexibility in expectations day-to-day.
 Students must be ready for physical and spiritual rigor and expect personal and spiritual transformation as they invest more of themselves in this endeavor.

-Applications open online starting October 1.
-Then, interviews are conducted in October and November of every year for the following spring.
+Applications are open online from October 1 to November 1.
+Interviews are conducted in October and November of every year for the following spring.

 Questions?
 Contact Matt Runion at firstname.lastname@example.org.